Beyond the Mic: 5 Critical Questions to Ask Before Renting a Podcast Studio

 In the current content landscape, audio is only half the battle.
 With the dominance of YouTube and social clips, the visual component of your podcast is just as critical as the audio quality.

-While you can record a podcast in a spare bedroom or a budget rental booth, there is a massive difference between a “room with a microphone” and a professional production facility.
+While you can record a podcast in a spare bedroom or a budget rental booth, there is a massive difference between a “room with a microphone” and a professional podcast production facility.

-If you are hosting C-suite executives, celebrities, or key stakeholders, the infrastructure of the studio matters.
+If you are hosting C-suite executives, celebrities, or key stakeholders, the infrastructure of the video production studio matters.
 It impacts the comfort of your guests, the flow of the conversation, and ultimately, the perception of your brand.

 Before you book your next session, look past the gear list and ask these five questions to ensure the studio has the infrastructure to support a broadcast-quality production.